angelomilan/ethereum-guides/GPU-cloud_mining.md

 **A**: You have to wait few hours, depending on the instance of your choice (one or 4 cores) and other factors.

 **Q**: What if I quit Terminal and turn off my local computer?
-**Q**: Does I need to leave my computer always on, can I close Terminal?
+**Q**: Do I need to leave my computer always on, can I close Terminal?
 **A**: You should know that your new cloud machine is always working and was already "logged in".
 (Unless you terminate the instance)

 Next time you want to connect to your instance with Terminal and check things, you just need to type these lines: